themattrix/bash-concurrent/README.md

 # Concurrent

-A Bash function to run tasks in parallel and display pretty output as they complete or fail.
+A Bash function to run tasks in parallel and display pretty output as they complete.

 [![asciicast](https://asciinema.org/a/33545.png)](https://asciinema.org/a/33545)